graphql/graphql.github.io/site/blog/20160502-rest-api-graphql-wrapper.md

 #### Creating a data loader

 To create a `DataLoader` you supply a method that can resolve a list of objects given a list of keys.
-In our example, the keys are URLs at which we access a REST API.
+In our example, the keys are URLs at which we access our REST API.

 ```js
 const personLoader = new DataLoader(